doreen591/r10k-superscalar-processor/README.md

 # R10K-Style Out-of-Order Superscalar Processor

-A SystemVerilog implementation of an out-of-order superscalar processor inspired by the MIPS R10000 architecture.
+A Verilog implementation of an out-of-order superscalar processor inspired by the MIPS R10000 architecture.

 ## 🚀 Features